Azure/Webjobs.Extensions.Kusto/docs/functions-bindings-kusto-output.md

 <a id="http-trigger-write-to-two-tables-java"></a>
 ### HTTP trigger, write to two tables

-The following example shows a SQL output binding in a JavaS function that adds records to a database in two different tables (`dbo.ToDo` and `dbo.RequestLog`), using data provided in an HTTP POST request as a JSON body and multiple output bindings.
+The following example shows a Kusto output binding in a Java function that adds records to a database in two different tables (`Product` and `ProductChangeLog`), using data provided in an HTTP POST request as a JSON body and multiple output bindings.
 The function takes an additional dependency on the [com.fasterxml.jackson.core](https://github.com/FasterXML/jackson) library to parse the JSON body.

 ```xml
 <dependency>